Persistence (computer science)

-In computer science, persistence refers to the characteristic of state of a system that outlives (persists more than) the process that created it.
+In computer science, persistence refers to the characteristic of state of a system that outlives (persists for longer than) the process that created it.
 This is achieved in practice by storing the state as data in computer data storage.
 Programs have to transfer data to and from storage devices and have to provide mappings from the native programming-language data structures to the storage device data structures.

 Picture editing programs or word processors, for example, achieve state persistence by saving their documents to files.

 Orthogonal or transparent persistence

 Persistence is said to be "orthogonal" or "transparent" when it is implemented as an intrinsic property of the execution environment of a program.
 An orthogonal persistence environment does not require any specific actions by programs running in it to retrieve or save their state.

 Non-orthogonal persistence requires data to be written and read to and from storage using specific instructions in a program, resulting in the use of persist as a transitive verb: On completion, the program persists the data.

 The advantage of orthogonal persistence environments is simpler and less error-prone programs.

 The term "persistent" was first introduced by Atkinson and Morrison in the sense of orthogonal persistence: they used an adjective rather than a verb to emphasize persistence as a property of the data, as distinct from an imperative action performed by a program.
 The use of the transitive verb "persist" (describing an action performed by a program) is a back-formation.